papis/papis/doc/source/default_settings.rst

 .. papis-config:: document-field-types

-   A list of strings ``key:type`` items defining expected types for document keys.
+   A list of ``key:type`` strings defining expected types for document fields.
 The type should be a builtin Python type.
 For example, this can be ``["year:int", "tags:list"]`` to check that the year is an integer and the tags are given as a list in a document.
 These values are used in the ``papis doctor`` check ``key-type``, in the ``papis update`` command, etc.